More than 700 candidates have already registered with the Federal Election Commission to run for president in 2020.

 Rationale: Delaney spent the better part of 2018 visiting crucial electoral states.
 While he’s not the only politician to have done so, he appears to be one of the only Democrats to have been forthcoming about why he’s visiting.
 Honesty is the best policy, Delaney told Politico.
 “We know they’re thinking about running for president or they’re planning on running for president, and we ask them that question directly, and they lie to us.
 And so our first introduction to them is based on a dishonest moment,” he said someone told him.

-Controversies: Not many people outside of Delaney’s home state knows who he is.
-Even though he had visited Iowa more than 10 times in the last year, only about half of the likely Democratic caucus-goers knew who he was, Politico reported.
+Controversies: Even though Delaney had visited Iowa more than 10 times in the last year, only about half of the likely Democratic caucus-goers knew who he was, Politico reported.
 Further, his views are more moderate than some of the other likely Democratic contenders.
 “I’m a big believer in the private economy and market forces, but I also believe there’s a role for government in setting the rules of the road and helping take care of the most vulnerable,” he said in 2017.
+That could come to hurt him as Democrats continue to prioritize progressive goals.

 Candidates who have dropped out

-These candidates have dropped out after announcing formal campaigns or exploratory committees.
+These candidates have dropped out after announcing formal campaigns, exploratory committees or national tours.

 Qualifications: Unlike the current commander-in-chief, Ojeda has more than 20 years of military experience.
 On Jan.
 14, he resigned from his post as a state senator in West Virginia, where he started gaining national notoriety for making a series of impassioned speeches advocating for teacher raises.
 He went on to lead the state’s teacher strike, which did help them secure them better pay.